ilyalyudevig/news-explorer-frontend/tests/README.md

 - `config/test-config.ts`: Provides centralized configuration for the tests, including the base URL, test user credentials, and environment-specific settings (e.g., `development` vs. `staging`).
 - `config/mobile-tablet-config.ts`: Defines a comprehensive set of constants and configurations for responsive testing, including device viewport dimensions, user agents, performance budgets, and accessibility requirements for various mobile and tablet devices.

+### Fixtures

+- `fixtures/resetUserFixture.ts`: Defines an automatic `resetUser` fixture that runs before each test.
+This fixture calls a dedicated API endpoint (`/testing/reset-user`) to reset the test user's data on the backend, ensuring that each test runs in a clean, isolated environment.

 ### Helper Files

 To avoid code duplication and improve readability, common actions are abstracted into helper functions.

 - `helpers/auth-helpers.ts`: Contains reusable functions for common authentication tasks like `loginUser`, `logoutUser`, and verifying UI states (`verifyAuthenticatedState`, `verifyUnauthenticatedState`).
 - `helpers/mobile-tablet-helpers.ts`: Provides utilities for responsive testing, such as opening the mobile navigation, verifying touch target sizes, and simulating device-specific interactions.
+- `helpers/state-helpers.ts`: Includes functions for programmatically managing application state, such as `resetUserState`, which can be called manually within tests to reset the user's data.

 ### Test States